nongiach/sudo_inject/README.md

 ```
 The default password timeout is 15 minutes.
 So if you use sudo twice in 15 minutes (900 seconds), you will not be asked to type the user’s password again.
 ```
+## Warning

+* Educational purpose only, do not use on a system that you do not own.
+* It's not well tested, so don't consider it as stable.

 ## What's happenning behind the scene?